-- Material that provides information on funding sources, eligibility requirements and fee schedule.
-Do they have an annual report available to review about the company?
+- Do they provide information on funding sources, eligibility requirements, and fee schedules?
+Is an annual report available for review?

-- Are they part of a franchise?
-How long has the office been in business?
-Are they licensed by the State?
-Do they have to participate and be surveyed by the state to maintain your licensure?
-If so, do they have results from your survey?
+- Are they part of a reputable franchise?
+How long has their office been in operation?
+Are they licensed by the state and subject to state surveys to maintain their licensure?
+If so, do they have positive survey results?

-- Can they meet any specific cultural or language needs of the aging adult?
+- Can they cater to specific cultural or language needs of aging adults?

 - Do they offer ongoing case management services?

-- Do they include the family in the plan of care?
-How often is the plan reviewed and revised?
+- Do they involve the family in the care plan?
+How frequently is the plan reviewed and updated?